 Plans for next 12 months

 We will continue to develop our partnerships with a view to connect with a more diverse range of sectors, such as nature conservation, heritage and mental health.
 Dawn will shift the Old Way project’s focus towards community engagement, both through the Sanctuary scheme and a broader spectrum of ways the community can engage with promoting and managing the route.
+We also aim to expand a National Sanctuary Network beyond the Old Way.
 With the uplift in interest in pilgrimage as a result of Covid it is also now time to expand our capacity.
 Therefore, we will be launching our volunteer scheme to widen our offerings of guided pilgrimages across Britain, and further develop and update our extensive routes directory with test walkers and admin supporters.
 We will also explore our long-term strategy for a Britain-wide school pilgrimage scheme.